Gembira Loka Zoo: Miscellaneous

 In the zoo's western entrance, two exhibits display cream-coloured giant squirrels and Prevost's squirrels.
 Adjacent to the squirrels, two exhibits displaying South American coatis and Sunda porcupines are present.
 The zoo's herbivores collection is housed in a row of exhibits located in the northern part of the zoo.
 These species are Ankole-Watusi, nilgai, South African ostrich, northern cassowary, Malayan tapir, South American tapir, and agile wallaby.
 Two exhibits for dromedary camels and common hippopotamus are located nearby.

 Visitors can interact and feed the zoo's Sumatran elephants.
 The zoo's Bornean orangutans and chimpanzees are housed on a small island surrounded by a wet moat.
-Other species in the zoo are meerkats, capybaras, saltwater crocodiles, Javan rusa deer, pygmy hippopotamus, binturong, Java mouse-deers, and African lions.
+Other species in the zoo are meerkats, capybaras, saltwater crocodiles, Javan rusa deer, pygmy hippopotamus, binturong, Java mouse-deer, and African lions.